Constipation: What it is and how to treat it

 According to the Cancer Council, approximately two in three Aussies will be diagnosed with skin cancer by the time they turn 70.
 Chances are, you’ve instilled the importance of sun safety from an early age, but your teen may need some encouragement to keep up the good work.

 This one is pretty simple – to give your child the best chance of avoiding the flu, make sure they get an annual flu shot.
-For more information, check out our article on everything you need to know about this year's flu vaccine.

 In addition, vaccination against high-risk strains of Human Papillomavirus (HPV) – the virus responsible for genital warts and cervical cancer – is recommended for all teenagers.
 Boys and girls are offered a HPV vaccination as well as a diphtheria, tetanus and pertussis (whooping cough) booster as part of a school-based vaccination program, usually in year 7 or 8.